AndyRay1998/eye_operating_system/README.md

 `yamaha_mixed` is for Galil motion control card.
 API locates in `src` and executable scripts are in `script`.
 `omni_packages` is not a ROS package itself, but those four folders inside it are. `omni_packages` is just for better file structure.
 And those four packages inside are Omni API that you should have installed following previous instruction.
 `eye_op_robotics` is mainly for jacobian matrix verification.
 Read `joint_state_pub.py` carefully for instruction.   `display.launch` will evoke rviz and GUI for interaction. `simulation.launch` enables observation of speed control performance.
 `UI.py` plots user interface based on `PyQt5`.
 It includes five class, which locate in the same path.
+Use `./UI.py` to invoke UI.
+In tab1, you can start all ROS nodes to begin real control.
+In tab2, you can implement servo ON/OFF and jog motion.
 `TODO_list.txt` indicates all to-do business before this project is complete.

 ## License